JereKuusela/valheim-upgrade_world/publish/README.md

 - Verbose output: Prints more output which gives a better understanding how the mod operators.
 However this can spoil things of your world.
 - Clear location areas: Whether location placement destroyes anything under the location.
 Recommended to keep this true to prevent things clipping with each other.
-- Destroy loaded areas: Whether destroy command affects currently loaded areas.
-Destroying already loaded areas has more risks which is why this is false by default.
-However no issues have been found by testing.
 - Operations per update: How many zones are destroyed per Unity update.
 Can be useful if destroying large parts of a world, but recommended to keep it as it is.

 Examples: